omniti-labs/omnios-build-perl/README.md

 will get you Perl 5.16.

+### Switching Perl Versions Without Rebuilding The Machine

+To change Perl versions, for example going from 5.14 to 5.16:

+	$ sudo pkg uninstall omniti/incorporation/perl-514-incorporation omniti/perl/file-slurp omniti/perl/json
+	$ sudo pkg install omniti/incorporation/perl-516-incorporation omniti/perl/file-slurp omniti/perl/json

+This will automatically upgrade `omniti/runtime/perl` to the latest release of 5.16 and install dist packages compatible with 5.16.

+You can "downgrade" as well, but it's slightly different, because normally `pkg(1)` doesn't want to install an older version.
+Remove existing perl incorporation and dist packages as above, then:

+	$ sudo pkg update omniti/runtime/perl@5.14

+Then install the 5.14 incorporation and supporting dists as above.

+## Building A New Dist

 __Except for package management, all the following build commands are meant to run as your user, not root.__

+### Checkout the Build Kit

+In a working space on your build machine, do:

+    git clone src@src.omniti.com:~omnios-perl/core/build

+The build instructions for each individual CPAN distribution are under build/ .

+The main helper script is ./perl_module_dist.pl .

+### Run The Helper Script

 You typically use the name of the base module of the distribution as the starting point.
 If you're not sure, just pick one of the modules and things